suphamster/lada/README.md

 ### GUI

-After opening a file, you can either watch the restored version of the provided video within the app (make sure you've enabled the *Preview* toggle) or export it to a new file.
+After opening a file, you can either watch the restored via in realtime or export it to a new file to watch it later:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="assets/screenshot_gui_1_dark.png">